kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20191125-remove-clusterstatus-from-kubeadm-config.md

 As of today, the `ClusterStatus` entry in the `kubeadm-config` ConfigMap contains a map that stores the `LocalAPIEndpoint` for each control-plane node.

-The `LocalAPIEndpoint` primary usage is for the `advertise-address` flag in the `kube-apiserver` pod.
-Having this value in a flag is not ideal for the purpose of this proposal, so, we are going to echo the same value into a new annotation named `kubeadm.kubernetes.io/kube-apiserver.advertise-address`.
+The `LocalAPIEndpoint` primary usage is for the `advertise-address`:`bindPort` flag in the `kube-apiserver` pod.
+Having this value in a flag is not ideal for the purpose of this proposal, so, we are going to echo the same value into a new annotation in the `kube-apiserver` pod manifest.
+The annotation will be named `kubeadm.kubernetes.io/kube-apiserver.advertise-address.endpoint` and the value will be `advertise-address`:`bindPort`.

 Once the annotation will be in place, it will be possible to easily retrieve the local advertise address for each control plane node by querying the corresponding `kube-apiserver` pod.